IV & Conscious Sedation Dentistry

 Elderly patients as a group tend to avoid dental visits for a variety of reasons, including: more pressing medical concerns, anxiety about treatment, the hardship of transportation, or fixed incomes.
 Once their oral health has reached an unmanageable point, fear and embarrassment further keep these patients away from the dentist.

-For elderly patients embarrassed or fearful of their current oral state, sedation dentistry provides the opportunity for Dr. Coviello and Dr. Starley to treat these conditions while the patient remains relaxed and unaware until “awaking” to an improved oral state!
+For elderly patients embarrassed or fearful of their current oral state, sedation dentistry provides the opportunity for Drs.
+Coviello and Starley to treat these conditions while the patient remains relaxed and unaware until “awaking” to an improved oral state!

 Sedation Dentistry for the Fearful